themorlan/openREM/docs/webserver_config.rst

 named ``openrem-secure.conf.example``.
 Edit the second file as required, then rename them both so the secure version is the only one to have a ``.conf`` ending.

-Ensure the the following lines are update for the name of your server and the names of your signed certificate and key:
+Ensure the the following lines are updated for the name of your server and the names of your signed certificate and key:

 .. code-block:: nginx